Lake Macquarie: Things To Do + Where To Stay

-It’s just a 1.5 hour drive to the Lake and when you get there… so much to see and do… or be like me and try to do very little.
+It’s just a 1.5 hour drive from Sydney to Lake Macquarie and when you get there… so much to see and do… or be like me and try to do very little.

 Lake Macquarie is Australia’s largest coastal salt-water lake.
 The area also 30 kilometres of pristine coastline, that means lots of gorgeous beaches.